-The Master's in Counseling Program with an Applied Behavior Analysis concentration, housed under the College of Psychology at Nova Southeastern University, is an innovative academic program designed for the working professional actively involved in or entering the field of Applied Behavior Analysis (ABA).
+The Applied Behavior Analysis concentration, housed under the Fischler College of Education and School of Criminal Justice at Nova Southeastern University, is an innovative academic program designed for the working professional actively involved in or entering the field of Applied Behavior Analysis (ABA).
 The program offers individuals the opportunity to earn a fully online degree in counseling with a concentration in Applied Behavior Analysis.